Facel3ss1/dotfiles/README.md

 bw login
 ```

-Now we can apply the dotfiles:
+Now we can apply the dotfiles (the `--apply` flag can be omitted to only clone
+into the source directory):

 ```bash
 chezmoi init --apply Facel3ss1